-The purpose of this report is to fulfil RoS's obligation to comply with the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and the duty to report on Mainstreaming Equality and publish equality outcomes by 30 April 2017.
+The purpose of this report is to fulfil Registers of Scotland's obligation to comply with the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and the duty to report on mainstreaming equality and publish equality outcomes by 30 April 2017.

 The Equality Act 2010 also introduced new duties for the public sector in Scotland.
 The general duty requires Scottish public authorities to pay 'due regard' to the need to:

-- advance equality of opportunity between persons who share a relevant protected characteristic and person who do not share it; and
+- advance equality of opportunity between persons who share a relevant protected characteristic and person who do not share it

 - Duty to report progress on mainstreaming the equality duty